May 31, 2018

 How Can a ReVital Therapist Help?

-Physical therapists, occupational therapists, and speech-language pathologists specialized in rehabilitation for patients at any stage of the cancer diagnosis including:
+Physical therapists, occupational therapists, and speech-language pathologists are specialized in rehabilitation for patients at any stage of the cancer diagnosis including:

 - Pre-treatment (surgery, chemotherapy, radiation)